Webhook Security

 Reserved Header Parameter Names

-Railz-Signature, Railz-API-Version, and authorization are reserved header parameter names and can't be added.
+Railz-Signature, Railz-API-Version, content-type and authorization are reserved header parameter names and can't be added.